 Fibre

-How much carbohydrate do you need?
+How much carbohydrate should you eat each day?

 We need carbs because they provide the body with glucose, which fuels our muscles and organs, including our brain.
 The amount of carbs we need depends on our age, sex, gender and activity levels.
-As a guide, the Reference Intake, which is based on a moderately active adult female, is currently 260g of carbohydrates a day.
+As a guide, the reference intake, which is based on a moderately active adult female, is currently 260g of carbohydrates a day.

 What is a low-carb diet?